AxisCommunications/fluent-components/tools/README.md

 Scripts are written in TypeScript, but the generated JS is committed to the repo to avoid the need for transpilation when running them.
-When adding new tools, run `pnpm run generate` and then commit everyting.
+When adding new tools, run `pnpm run generate` and then commit everything.
 There is a `lint` step that also checks that generated code was committed.

 ## Release